WokLibCodeClub/Snake/Week2-Lists_and_Loops/README.md

-To complete the Snake project we need to learn about lists.
+To continue with the Snake project we need to learn about lists.

 Lists
 -----